 The Town of Apex operates two major funds as enterprises - the Electric Fund and the Water and Sewer Fund.
 Enterprise funds operate similar to a business and are self-sustaining with user rates and fees that generate all revenues to cover expenditures.

 All expenditures related to day-to-day operations of the town come from the General Fund.
 Capital projects, such as the construction of roads, parks, and other public facilities, are also budgeted with General Fund dollars.
 Any expenses related to the maintenance and operation of water, sewer, and electric services come not from the General Fund, but instead from their respective Utility Funds:

 - General Government: $13%

 - Cultural & Recreation: 9%

 The town’s fund balance is much like a savings account, as compared to a household budget.
 If the town brings in more revenues than expected or spends less than the budgeted expenditures, then at the end of a budget year these differences, or extra funds, become part of this savings account that constitutes the fund balance.

 It is important to maintain a healthy fund balance.
-Bond Rating Agencies analyze a municipality’s practice of fund balance usage and adherence to their fund balance and other fiscal policies.
-These agencies have been quite pleased with Apex’s financial health:
+Bond Rating Agencies analyze a municipality’s practice of fund balance usage and adherence to their fund balance policy.
+These agencies have been quite pleased with Apex’s fund balance maintenance:

 - Standard and Poor’s rates Apex as AAA (the highest possible rating)